Board of Directors

-Charis Baz earned her MPH degree through the Online MPH program.
+Charis earned her MPH degree through the Online MPH program.
 She also has a certificate in Health Informatics.
-She works with San Francisco Department of Public Health Whole Person Care, a Medicaid demonstration project coordinating care for homeless adults across housing, benefits, and health.
+She works on Marin County Health and Human Service's Whole Person Care program, a Medicaid demonstration project coordinating care and sharing data across housing, public benefits, medical, and behavioral health care with a focus on people experiencing homelessness.
 Previously, as a project/policy analyst at UC Berkeley's Tang Center, she co-led the integration of Behavioral Health services into Primary Care, including strategy development, implementation team facilitation, workflow design, program evaluation planning, and a major space renovation to support the new model of care.
-Managing high-stakes, complex projects with multidisciplinary teams is Baz’s specialty.
-Other interests include using human centered design, Lean process improvement, and facilitation for collaborative decisionmaking to improve the social determinants of health for the underserved.
+Managing high-stakes, complex projects with multidisciplinary teams is her specialty.
+Other interests include using human centered design, Lean process improvement, and facilitation for collaborative decision making to improve the social determinants of health for the underserved.

 Bob Frangenberg is retired after working for more than 35 years in the fields of public health and education.
 He served on the School of Public Health Alumni Association Board in the mid-1980s and was board president in 1986-87.
 He worked for the Los Angeles County Department of Health Services from 1987 to 2004, in several capacities.
 He was the director of Maternal, Child, and Adolescent Health; director of HIV/AIDS; and director of Children's Medical Services, which included oversight of California Children’s Services, The Child Health and Disability Prevention Program, and Foster Children Health Programs.
 Prior to working in Los Angeles County, Frangenberg was the assistant director of public health in San Mateo County for seven years.
 His first public health position was as director of health and social services for the Washoe Indian Tribe of California and Nevada.
 He also has a professional interest in education.
 He founded and operated an independent school in Lincoln, Nebraska.
 He has served on the Los Angeles County Planned Parenthood Board of Directors and on the board of the national Children Affected by AIDS Foundation.